The show's over-arching themes:Arc Words:

-In the end, we're all alone and no one is coming to save you.Spoken by Reese to Jessica in the airport flashback in "Mission Creep" (where it also doubles as Foreshadowing of Jessica's fate); various references to "going it alone" or "you're all alone out here" appear in several episodes (e.g., the Iraq flashback in "Get Carter").
+Originally spoken by Reese to Jessica in the airport flashback (where it also doubles as Foreshadowing of Jessica's fate); various references to "going it alone" or "you're all alone out here" appear in several episodes (e.g. the Iraq flashbacks in "Get Carter").

 The counterpoint to the above, first used by Finch while trying to convince Theresa not to run away again; seems to show up at least once an episode.
 Culminates in the discussion of trust between Reese, Carter, and Fusco in "Firewall":

 Reese: Trust is complicated, Lionel.
 For example, I'm sitting in a police car with one cop who tried to murder me and another who spent six months trying to lock me up.
 So you'll forgive me if I take things one step at a time.

 There's another counterpoint which is repeated frequently (e.g., Reese to Carter in "Get Carter," to Maxine in "Bury the Lede"):

 All of the main characters have lost someone close to them:

 - Reese lost Jessica (the voiceover is what he says to her killer when he confronts him in "Many Happy Returns")

 - Finch lost Grace and Nathan when the latter was killed in a government-orchestrated staged terrorist bombing and he had to fake his death and loss of his body to keep the former out of harm's way.

 - Carter's marriage failed when her husband came back from the Middle East with PTSD (revealed in "Endgame")

 - Fusco is divorced (under circumstances never fully explained)